IsaFuZhenhui/my-original-leetcode-solutions/README.md

 # my-original-leetcode-solutions
-This repository is dedicated to recording, collecting, and storing my own **original** implementations of solutions to LeetCode questions.
+This repository is dedicated to documenting my own **original** implementations of solutions to LeetCode questions.